FabLabWgtn/KnitHack/GlitchKnittingTutorial/GlitchKnittingTutorial.md

 ## **step 2.3 - check & prepare the carriage**

-check the flaps under the carriage check the white screws above the sinker plate
+- check the flaps under the carriage
+- check the white screws above the sinker plate

-turn the carriage button to CR (carriage release) insert the carriage front rail 1st & the back rail 2nd turn the carriage button back from CR to NL (normal) slide it a few times to make sure it’s sliding properly
+- turn the carriage button to CR (carriage release)
+- insert the carriage front rail 1st & the back rail 2nd
+- turn the carriage button back from CR to NL (normal)
+- slide it a few times to make sure it’s sliding properly

-hit the “PLAIN” button to reset the settings close the “gate”
+- hit the “PLAIN” button to reset the settings
+- close the “gate” on the sinker plate

-slide the carriage to the left to make a first line hold the yarn down push the needles so the yarn stands on the other side of the latch slide the carriage to the right
+- slide the carriage to the left to make a first line
+- hold the yarn down
+- push the needles so the yarn stands on the other side of the latch
+- slide the carriage to the right

+- after the first row, take the knight white guide bar
+- it's to made to pull your job down, keeps a great tension
-after the first row
+- hook it onto the first row
-take the knight white guide bar made to pull your job down, keeps a great tension hook it onto the first row pay attention not to have our yarn thread tangled in it
+- pay attention not to have our yarn thread tangled in it

-do a couple more rows now
+- do a couple more rows now
-slide to the left
-to the right
-to the left
-to the right
+- slide to the left, to the right, to the left, to the right and so on

-if your job is quite smaller than the weight bar, add the two metal spatula to have a more precise & balanced weight
+- if your job is quite smaller than the weight bar, add the two metal weight clamps to have a more precise & balanced weight

-that’s the basic setup with a single color
+**-> that’s the basic setup with a single color**

 ----------